 5. The Whale (2022)

 People deal with grief and loss in many different ways: addiction, isolation, violence, running away, and so on.
-For English teacher Charlie in The Whale, it's binge eating.
+For English teacher Charlie (played by Brendan Fraser) in The Whale, it's binge eating.

 We're not talking the odd pizza and bucket of ice cream.
 Following his boyfriend's suicide, Charlie becomes morbidly obese and verges on death himself.
 Darren Aronofsky parallels Charlie's weight with the whale in Moby Dick—or so we think at first.